SAP-archive/iot-application-services-sdk-nodejs/README.md

 ## Remark

 :construction: This branch contains the brand new SAP Leonardo IoT SDK for Node.js.
-It covers all functionality of the "Application Enablement Wrapper" tool.
 It will not be merged into the master branch for incompatible change reasons, but will very soon be provided in a own public github repository.
 We will let you know here as soon as this repository has launched and is available for all of you :rocket:

 # SAP Leonardo IoT SDK for Node.js